tarampampam/describe-commit/README.md

 > [!NOTE]
 > It’s recommended to avoid using the `latest` tag, as **major** upgrades may include breaking changes.
-> Instead, use specific tags in `X.Y.Z` format for version consistency.
+> Instead, use specific tags in `:X.Y.Z` or only `:X` format for version consistency.

+## ⚙ Configuration

+You can configure `describe-commit` using a YAML file.
+Refer to [this example](describe-commit.example.yml) for available options.

+You can specify the configuration file's location using the `--config-file` option.
+By default, however, the tool searches for the file in the user's configuration directory:

+- **Linux**: `~/.configs/describe-commit.yml`
+- **Windows**: `%APPDATA%\describe-commit.yml`
+- **macOS**: `~/Library/Application Support/describe-commit.yml`

+### Configuration Options Priority

+Configuration options are applied in the following order, from highest to lowest priority:

+1. Command-line options (e.g., `--ai-provider`, `--openai-api-key`, etc.)
+2. Environment variables (e.g., `GEMINI_API_KEY`, `OPENAI_MODEL_NAME`, etc.)
+3. A configuration file in the working directory or any parent directory, up to the root (the file can be named `.describe-commit.yml` or `describe-commit.yml` and should be placed in the directory where the tool is executed)
+4. A configuration file in the user's configuration directory (e.g., `~/.configs/describe-commit.yml` for Linux)

+This means you can store API tokens in the user's configuration directory and override them with command-line options or a configuration file in the working directory when needed (e.g., enabling emojis only for specific projects).

-## 🚀 Usage
+## 🚀 Use Cases

-To generate a commit message for the current Git repository, and commit the changes in a single command:
+### ☝ Generate a commit message for the current Git repository

+...and commit the changes in a single command:

 ```shell
 git commit -m "$(/path/to/describe-commit)"